View Edward McManus's Obituary on https://www.darientimes.com/ and share memories

 Edward T. McManus Jr.

-Edward T. McManus Jr., "TJ," died unexpectedly at his home in Norwalk, CT.
+Edward T. McManus Jr., "TJ," died unexpectedly on May 27th at his home in Norwalk, CT.
 TJ was the beloved son of Barbara and the late Tim McManus of Cumberland Foreside, ME and brother of Chris Anne Woods of Portland, ME.

 TJ was born in Greenwich, CT on January 19, 1966.
 He lived in Rowayton, CT until 1978, at which time the family moved to Darien.
 It was here that he started his athletic career, the first momentous event being when Mather JH beat Middlesex in football for the first time in years.
 He continued to play football and run track at Darien HS and was named a CT State All Star.
 He graduated from Union College in 1989.
 After graduation, he went to work in the financial industry.
 In recent years, he was a self-employed entrepreneur in the LED lighting business.
 He was a longtime member of the Country Club of Darien.